Vagrant Hummingbirds in and around NYC

 In bad light I took several photos of this bird on 12th November 2002:

-The first photo is a "tail spread" shot of dubious quality, but it does show that R5 (outermost) is not very much smaller than R4 and R3, which is a feature that favors Rufous over Allen's.
+The first photo is a "tail spread" shot of dubious quality, but it does show that R5 (outermost) is smaller than R4 and R3, but the extent of which is up for debate.
 Unfortunately R2, although having a small white tip, is not well-defined in the photos.
 There is a suggestion that R2 may have a small notch on the inside, but it's just a suggestion.
 The other three photos are just feeding shots that help to show the extent of rufous in the upper tail coverts and back - there is not enough rufous in them to clinch Rufous over Allen's but the tail does show enough green in R1 to indicate immature female over immature male, which is consistent with the reasonably broad tail feathers.
 There's a fair amount of variability in these sort of markings but the lack of rufous on the rest of the bird also suggests a female.
 There is rather extensive green stippling in the gorget, but I can detect no rufous in those feathers in my photos.
 The extent of gorget markings give me some qualms about the identification of the bird as an immature female, but for now I will stick with the ID.

 More recently (June 2003), Sheri Williamson of the Southeastern Arizona Bird Observatory made the comment that the narrowness and length of the retrices seemed much more suggestive of Allen's over Rufous.
 This opinion is shared by other experienced birders that have seen the photos.
 Although stopping short of absolute certainty, there seems a distinct likelyhood that the Central Park bird would constitute the first NY State record for Allen's Hummingbird.
 Getting it accepted by NYSARC is another matter, not least of all because it may be impractical to separate Allen's from Rufous with certainty short of capturing it (which is exactly what they did in the fall 2003 Cape May Allen's Hummingbird).